rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/attention.md

 accompanied by, while the key weight matrix might project it into a space that is more aware of grammar, tense, and part-of-speech.
 Of course, the attention mechanism is much more complex than this, and still not entirely understood, but rationalizing it in this way helps us understand why it works so well.

-And it does indeed work!
-This general recipe of keys, queries, and values has been proven to be applicable far beyond NLP, to fields such as computer vision and generative modeling.
-Admittedly, a lot of things have to go just right for this approach to be successful.
-For instance, why is a linear projection expressive enough to derive our keys, values, and queries?
-We don't yet have extremely satisfactory answers to these types of questions.

-Now that we understand how to obtain our keys, queries, and values, we can re-write our self-attention equation to operate on an entire matrix of word-embeddings.
+Moreover, adopting this perspective also allows us to re-write our self-attention equation to operate on an entire matrix of word-embeddings.
 If we also sprinkle in a softmax and dimensionality constant to keep numbers from getting to large, we get:<sup><a href=#foot2 id=head2 class="colored-post-link">2</a></sup>

 <p>$$\textrm{Attention}(\boldsymbol{Q}, \boldsymbol{K}, \boldsymbol{V}) = \textrm{softmax}\left( \frac{\boldsymbol{Q} \boldsymbol{K}^T}{\sqrt{d_k}} \right)\boldsymbol{V}^T$$</p>